4 Surprising Ways A Clean House Improves Your Home's Value

 Lowers the Risk of Long-Term Damage

 Take mould, for example.
-Mould doesn’t appear out of nowhere.
+Mould just doesn’t appear out of thin air.
 In fact, it manifests as a result of poor home hygiene and dirt being left to settle.
 While a dirty house can be solved with a clean-up, mould can require a whole team of experts to treat.

 If your house experiences damage as a result of grime build-up, it is not a problem a buyer will want to pay for.
 At the end of the day, they’ll dock it from your home’s value and you’ll be the one paying.
 It’s better to incur that cost now while you still live in your home.